Krishnamohan-Yerrabilli/Rancher-Deep-Dive/1-Intro-to-Rancher-and-Kubernetes/Ranchers-earlier-products/README.md

 - Docker Swarm was an early cluster orchestration tool that introduced concepts such as defining an application as a group of containers that can be created and destroyed at any time, and using a virtual network to make containers accessible on all nodes in a cluster.
 - Rancher Labs also developed its own Docker cluster software, called Cattle, which aimed to address the limitations of Docker Swarm in areas such as networking, load balancing, and storage.
 - Networking: Cattle improved upon the networking capabilities of Docker Swarm by allowing users to specify their own subnets for each environment, rather than being limited to a class C subnet by default.
 This added flexibility made it easier for users to manage their networks and avoid conflicts with existing infrastructure.
+- Load balancing: Cattle's use of HAProxy allowed for much more advanced load balancing capabilities, such as session persistence, SSL termination, and connection management.
+This made it easier for users to deploy complex applications that required these features.